solita/solita.github.com/_posts/2020-03-27-simulating-a-pandemic-with-elixir.md

      alt="Simulation animation with 9 nodes" />

-As I'm typing this, Finland has entered a state of emergency over COVID-19 and it is generally recommended to apply social distancing for the time being.
-The drastic measures aim to lessen the exponential curve and thus the impact of the virus on Finland's healthcare services.
+As I'm typing this, Finland has entered a state of emergency over COVID-19 and it is generally recommended to apply physical distancing for the time being.
+The drastic measures aim to flatten the exponential curve and thus the impact of the virus on Finland's healthcare services.
 How much does this actually help?
 Let's find out.